web3privacy/docs/src/content/docs/contributors/index.md

 **Publish and discuss a concept of your project in our [Projects registry](https://github.com/web3privacy/projects/issues) detailing the necessary requirements for initiation and maintenance, such as timing, funding, social media outreach, and design.**

-### ⎆ How to hit the groun running and help updating repositories:
+### ⎆ How to hit the groun running and help updating repositories

 example: _Maintaining our privacy DB updated: PR at GitHub_